jovotech/jovo-framework/docs/platforms/facebook-messenger/README.md

 this.$messengerBot?.overwriteText('someNewText');
 ```

-Additionally quick-replies can be overwritten:
+Additionally, quick-replies can be overwritten:

 ```javascript
 // @language=javascript